A drone company saving lives in Ghana and Rwanda has become a lesson in using autonomous drones as a tool for social distancing.

 Rwanda, one of the world’s poorest nations, is the first country in history to use drones in this way.
 This makes the technology hub for East Africa ahead of places like the United States in establishing a commercial drone delivery network: “The concept of drone ports is something that a very small decision-making unit in the country decided they were going to do,” explains Michael Fairbanks, a member of the Rwandan president Paul Kagame’s presidential advisory council.
 “It took a very short time.
 It’s something that America could learn from.”

 The drones have an almost eight-foot wingspan and use GPS to navigate and communicate via the Rwandan cellular network.
-They are able to fly in rough weather and at a temperature needed to provide blood and vaccines.
+Capable of flying 100-mile round trips at up to 80 mph, they are able to fly in rough weather and at a temperature needed to provide blood and vaccines.
 To start they started with make 50 – 150 of critical emergency deliveries per day to Rwanda’s 21 transfusing facilities.